angular/angular/aio/content/guide/user-input.md

 <div class="alert is-helpful">

-Alternatively, you could accumulate the individual keys themselves by substituting `event.key` for `event.target.value` in which case the same user input would produce:
+You could also accumulate the individual keys themselves by substituting `event.key` for `event.target.value` in which case the same user input would produce:

 <code-example>